 Dinner is then a larger, three-course meal, with a soup starter, a main course and a desert.
-For the main course there are four options, of which one will be a chicken dish, one will be red meat, fish and then lastly vegetarian.
+For the main course there are four options, of which one will be a chicken dish, one will be red meat, fish and vegetarian.
 For desert there are also three choices.

 Dining style: Individual Tables

 Drinks included: Drinks are not included - you can expect to pay approximately $4 for a beer and about $27 for a bottle of house wine.
 Tea and filter coffee are complimentary throughout the day.
 In the afternoon complimentary cake and cookies are served at the little coffee shop.
 Speciality coffees such as cappuccino or espresso are extra.

 Attitude towards children: Children of all ages are welcome at Ngorongoro Sopa Lodge.